geckos-survey/gist-documentation/docs/modules/line_strengths.md

 ## Purpose

-The `lineStrengths` module measures line strength indices from the observed spectra. gist-geckos is currently equipped with one routine that can readily be used by setting the configuration parameter `LS: METHOD` to `'default'`.
+The `lineStrengths` module measures line strength indices from the observed spectra. nGIST is currently equipped with one routine that can readily be used by setting the configuration parameter `LS: METHOD` to `'default'`.
 In particular, this routine employs a Python translation of the line strength measurement routine of Kuntschner et al. (2006) and the routine of Martin-Navarro et al. (2018) in order to match the measured line strength indices to single stellar population equivalent population properties.

 ## Config file input